Wafflespeanut/servo-runner/README.md

  - `rr` binary built from [our fork](https://github.com/servo-automation/rr).
  - `IntermittentsDB` from the [intermittent-tracker](https://github.com/servo/intermittent-tracker/).

 Run `python runner.py` to begin the siege!
+Pass `--no-api` to avoid making API requests.